 Local Food Promotions Intern

-- Asheville City Farmers Market – assisting with general market operations, special events, and promotions.
-Great for individuals interested in learning how farmer’s markets operate.
-Learn more about Asheville City Market.
+- Asheville City Farmers Market – get involved with ASAP’s weekly farmers market located in downtown and south Asheville.
+Assist with market operations, special events, and promotions.
+Learn more about how farmers markets operate and connect with community.
+Learn more about our Asheville City Market.

-- ASAP’s Farm Tour – assisting with ASAP’s biggest event of the year for connecting the public with local farms in Western North Carolina over one weekend.
-Activities will include communications, outreach, material distribution, support at agritourism/farmers trainings, weekend of support, evaluation, and more.
+- ASAP’s Farm Tour – assist with ASAP’s biggest community event of the year that brings 1,500 people to regional farms for a weekend of education and local food connections.
+Duties may include material assembly and distribution, assistance at farmer trainings, outreach and communications support, weekend of support, and evaluation.
 Learn more about ASAP’s Farm Tour.

-- Additional responsibilities may include research and administrative tasks, tabling at community events and farmer’s markets, assisting with ASAP’s Local Food Experience fundraiser, supporting initiatives at regional farmer’s markets, and assisting with general ASAP operations.
+- General program support: responsibilities may include research and administrative tasks, tabling at community events and farmers markets, assisting with ASAP events such as the CSA Fair and Local Food Experience, supporting initiatives at regional farmer’s markets, and assisting with general organizational operations

 - Excellent written and oral communication skills